-Take the train at Shinjuku Station and head to Kagurazaka Station,
+Take the train from Shinjuku Station and get off at Kagurazaka Station,

-Take exit B1 in Kagurazaka Station and after 2 minutes on foot, you’ll spot the house.
+Take the B1 exit and after 2 minutes on foot, you’ll spot the house.

-I know the house it’s quite different in real life.
-But, believe when I say that this the house.
+I know the house is quite different in real life.
+But, believe me when I say that this the house.

 Address: 日本、〒162-0818 東京都新宿区築地町２０−２

-6 minutes far from Meijiro Station, you can see the line of the railway where Hodaka was running.
-One of the most exciting moment took place here.
+6 minutes from Meijiro Station, you can see the railway line where Hodaka was running.
+One of the most exciting moments took place here.